Welcome to BCLMA – where leaders in law firm management meet, engage, explore and build their skills.

 Our members are law firms, or business entities with legal departments who do not sell products or services (other than legal services), and have full-time employees who manage their organization.

-There are three categories of individual enrolment: Member Firm Representative, Affiliates and Honorary Members.
+There are four categories of individual enrolment: Representative Member, Individual Member, Honorary Member and Interim Member.

 - Member Firm Representative:

-Membership is owned by your firm and one individual is designated as the BCLMA representative.
+Membership is owned by your firm and one individual is designated as the BCLMA representative member.
 This person is permitted to attend any and all subsection meetings throughout the year.
-Each Member Firm may assign one representative.
-Representatives are individual employees engaged in the management of legal organizations or departments.
-A representative, regardless of the person’s actual title, is defined as the person who is either:
+Representative members are individual employees engaged in the management of legal organizations or departments.
+A representative member, regardless of the person’s actual title, is defined as the person who is either: